 fbpx

-Home » Norway Travel Tips » Introducing Flyr: Norway’s Newest Airline
+Home » Norway Travel Tips » Flyr: Norway’s Short-Lived Budget Airline

 Thanks to the country's geography and the standard of living, many Norwegians are frequent flyers.
-Yet the global health crisis has seen many residents of Norway stop flying altogether for more than a year.
+Yet the global health crisis of 2020-22 saw many residents of Norway stop flying altogether for at least a year.

 Flyr chose Boeing 737-800.
 Pictured here with new airline livery.

-From the brains of some of Norway's most prominent aviation executives, Flyr aims to take a bite out of the domestic air travel market.
-SAS, Norwegian and Widerøe are the biggest competition.
+From the brains of some of Norway's most prominent aviation executives, Flyr aimed to take a bite out of the domestic air travel market dominated by SAS, Norwegian and Widerøe.

 Flyr booking app screenshot.